Topic: Grief, Trauma, and Loss Associated with Addiction ZOOM MEETING: February 4th, 7:00pm

 To our local Tri-county NAMI and Mental Health Community: As you are aware, Illinois Governor J.B.
-Pritzker mandated a statewide Stay-at-Home order on Saturday, March 21st to run through May 30th as an attempt to flatten the curve on the spread of the Coronavirus known as COVID-19.
+Pritzker mandated a statewide Stay-at-Home order on Saturday, March 21st as an attempt to flatten the curve on the spread of the Coronavirus known as COVID-19.
 Below are some very helpful links to help all of us know more about this virus and NAMI’s position on how we are getting information and help out there.

 Click here for NAMI’s COVID-19 Information & Resource Guide: Questions and Answers